13 ways sustainable sourcing and procurement drive ESG efforts

 Logan Price

-Procurement is a critical step in the supply chain management process that involves sourcing, purchasing, and paying for products or services needed to run your business.
+Procurement is a critical step in the procurement management process and supply chain management process that involves sourcing, purchasing, and paying for products or services needed to run your business.
 Your company’s procurement team will work to find reliable vendors that can supply your business with goods or services that meet quality standards at a reasonable price to ensure maximum profitability.
 While it may sound like a straightforward process, it isn’t.
-There are numerous factors that make up procurement or project management, and the key to implementing a successful procurement strategy is understanding exactly what these activities entail.
+There are numerous factors that make up procurement or project management, and the key to implementing a successful procurement management process is understanding exactly what these activities entail.
 Keep reading this complete guide to finding out important aspects procurement managers and your procurement team need to know.

 Procurement processes are not one size fits all.
 There are several factors that supply chain and procurement professionals need to be aware of to determine the best strategy for your organization.
 Efficient procurement management follows a logical order that depends on various factors.
 These factors include your business model, the size of your company, where your business is located, how your business is structured, how you choose to handle your finances, and your available human resources (do you have a full procurement or project team or not).